TulipaEnergy/TulipaClustering.jl/docs/src/10-tutorial.md

 """)
 ```

 And finally, we can use `nice_query` to filter the profiles and plot them.
-For example, here we filter and plot the profiles in the Netherlands (i.e., those starting with `NED_`):
+For example, here we filter and plot the profiles in the Netherlands (i.e., those starting with `NED_`) and plot only a sample with the profiles for the first week of the year:

 ```@example tutorial
 using Plots